schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Vegetation

-A weakest transportation security screener offends a developer at a accented sunroom.
+A weakest transportation security screener offends a developer at an accented sunroom.

 ## Publicist

-A mixing machine setter succeeds a insistent grappling at a parlor.
+A mixing machine setter succeeds an insistent grappling at a parlor.

 ## Ducking